-All applicants must be at least 3 years post-high school, and able to commit to the full length of the internship.
+All applicants must be at least 21 years old or three years post-high school, and able to commit to the full length of the internship.
 All applicants will be subject to a criminal background check, fingerprinting, and health screening.